 PhD: Educational Psychology (Concentration in Educational Measurement, Applied Statistics, and Program Evaluation), University of Illinois at Urbana Champaign, 2005

-Dr. Keena Arbuthnot received a Ph.D. in Educational Psychology from the University of Illinois at Urbana-Champaign, specializing in Psychometrics/Educational Measurement, Applied Statistics and Program Evaluation.
-She holds a M.Ed. degree in Educational Psychology and a B.S. degree in Mathematics.
+Dr. Keena Arbuthnot received a PhD in Educational Psychology from the University of Illinois at Urbana-Champaign, specializing in Psychometrics/Educational Measurement, Applied Statistics, and Program Evaluation.
+She holds an MEd in Educational Psychology and a BS in Mathematics.
 In 2005, Dr. Arbuthnot became a Lecturer on Education and a Post-doctoral Fellow at Harvard Graduate School of Education.
 She is currently an Associate Vice President for Research & Economic Development and the Joan Pender McManus Distinguished Professor of Education at Louisiana State University.

 Arbuthnot, K. (June, 2011).
 Filling in the blanks: Understanding the Black/White Achievement Gap.
 Information Age Publishing, Charlotte, NC.